-One can prove that if G is a connected plane graph, then $(G^)^ = G$.
-It easy to observe in many examples.
+One can prove that if G is a connected plane graph, then $(G^)^ = G$ (in the sense of equivalence described above).
+It is easy to observe in many examples.
 (Why does the graph have to be connected?)

 It is extremely important that the graph is plane when talking about its dual as the following example shows.